corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 ### Collection from multiple nodes

-To address the common use case of having to collect metering data from multiple nodes in the network, two different mechanism are available:
+To address the common use case of having to collect metering data from multiple nodes in the network, two different mechanisms are available:

 - multiple nodes collection via RPC
 - multiple nodes collection via node shell

 #### Multiple collection using the Corda RPC API